petervislocky/PasswordGenerator/README.md

 passwords down somewhere or adding them to your password manager, because your passwords that are generated are not saved anywhere.

 To run,
 You must have java installed (Version: Java SE17).
-As of right now you need to compile the code from source yourself.
+As of right now you can either compile the code from source yourself by following the steps that follow or run the pre-compiled .class files in the bin directory.\n
+**To compile from source**\n
 Clone git repository.
 In powershell navigate to the directory you installed the project to and run **javac com\PasswordSettings.java com\UserInputHandler.java com\passwdGen.java com\passwdGenMain.java**.
 Then run **java com.passwdGenMain**.
-You can also run it in Eclipse IDE.